Table of Contents

 4. Practice “Off Scheduling”

 You could eat at noon or drive during the hours of 9-5, but it will cost you!
 Get into the habit of practicing some “off-schedule” activities to make sure that you aren’t eating, driving, or playing when the whole rest of the world is.

-You’ll avoid traffic, get special pricing on “early bird” dinners, and even enjoy some weekday morning discounts at the museums, parks, and tourists traps you want to enjoy with your kids.
+You’ll avoid traffic, get special pricing on “early bird” dinners, and even enjoy some weekday morning discounts at the museums, parks, and tourist traps you want to enjoy with your kids.
 It pays to be different in the game of traveling with kiddos.

 5. Stick to the Plan

 I realize that carting around a handful of little ones can demand that you be a little loose with your agenda.
 Things do happen.
-It’s important to remember, however, that the further you stray from you original plan, the more you may pay when it’s all said and done.
+It’s important to remember, however, that the further you stray from your original plan, the more you may pay when it’s all said and done.

 Need to stop off for an impromptu snack?
 It’ll cost you.
 Too tired to drive to the next city and forced to stay in a hotel that wasn’t prepaid for?
 It’ll cost you.
 Unsure of whether to turn left or right, causing you to turn around for directions?
 It’ll cost you.
 (You get my drift.)

 I doubt that I’ll ever pony up the dough to take all five of my kids and my dear hubby to a week at Disney Resorts.
 Our kind of vacation usually incorporates business plans with a few sunny stops along the way.
 What’s important is that we explore, laugh, and enjoy each other’s company.
 Keeping costs down just ensures that we have many more of these busy, crazy adventures ahead.

 What money-saving tips do you use to show your family the world on a budget?